 Chef Brian Alberg is the former executive chef of the The Red Lion Inn, owned by Main Street Hospitality Group, where he was also vice-president of culinary development.

-If you like this dish highlighting green beans, you might also enjoy …
+If you like fresh green beans, you may also enjoy …